madkaikaratharva/ME5413_Final_Project_Group_17/README.md

 ### 1. Mapping

 You can use any SLAM algorithm of your choice.
-We used A-LOAM to build mapfor this project:
+We used A-LOAM to build map for this project.

-As A-LOAM builds 3-D map (point cloud), we used octamap server to convert 3D point cloud to a 2D-grid map.
+As A-LOAM builds 3-D map (point cloud), we used 'octamap server' to convert 3D point cloud to a 2D-grid map.
 We have provided sample code to launch octampping node and A-LOAM.

 ```bash
 # Launch Octamapping Node